 - No detailed physical measurements or samples were taken of the F2 grandchildren, or of their F1 parents, or of their F0 grandparents, all of which are required as baselines for any transgenerational epigenetic inheritance findings.

-- No detailed physical measurements or samples were taken of their F3 children, which is the generation that may provide transgenerational evidence if the previous generations also have detailed physical baselines.
+- No detailed physical measurements or samples were taken of the F3 great-grandchildren, which is the generation that may provide transgenerational evidence if the previous generations also have detailed physical baselines.

 That study’s researchers drew enough participants (360) such that their statistics package allowed them to impute and assume into existence a LOT of data.
 But the scientific method constrained them to make factual statements of what the evidence actually showed.
 They admitted: